 Location.
 40° 25.385′ N, 75° 31.524′ W. Marker is in East Greenville, Pennsylvania, in Montgomery County.
-Marker is on Gravel Pike (Pennsylvania Route 29) north of Water Street, on the left when traveling north.
+Memorial is on Gravel Pike (Pennsylvania Route 29) north of Water Street, on the left when traveling north.
+Memorial is on the grounds of American Legion Post 184.
 Touch for map.
-Memorial is on the grounds of American Legion Post 184.
 Marker is at or near this postal address: 744 Gravel Pike, East Greenville PA 18041, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 6 miles of this marker, measured as the crow flies.
 9/11 World Trade Center Memorial (here, next to this marker); World War I Memorial (a few steps from this marker); Palm (within shouting distance of this marker); Hereford Furnace (approx. 2.3 miles away); Frank N.D.
-Buchman (approx. 2.8 miles away); Goshenhoppen (approx. 3˝ miles away); War Memorial (approx. 4 miles away); Indian Jasper Quarries (approx. 6 miles away).
+Buchman Goshenhoppen (approx. 3½ miles away); War Memorial (approx. 4 miles away); Indian Jasper Quarries (approx. 6 miles away).
 Touch for a list and map of all markers in East Greenville.

 Categories. • Patriots & Patriotism • War, US Civil • War, US Revolutionary • War, World II •